School Board Policy 201 -

-C. The School Board shall superintend and manage the schools of the school district; adopt rules for their organization, government, and instruction; prescribe textbooks and courses of study; and make and authorize contracts.
+C. The School Board shall superintend and govern the schools of the school district; adopt rules for their organization, government, and instruction; approve courses of study; and make and authorize contracts.

 D. The School Board shall have the general charge of the business of the school district, its facilities and property, and of the interest of the schools.

 E. The School Board, among other duties, shall perform the following in accordance with applicable law: